IT’S ALREADY PAYING BIG DIVIDENDS TO TAXPAYERS.

-As a result, nearly 250 local government entities have announced they are not increasing their property taxes next year.
+As a result, nearly 1,900 local taxing authorities have announced they are not increasing their property taxes next year.

 Before Truth in Taxation legislation, city and county officials said they were “holding the line” on property taxes while valuation changes allowed rates to rapidly increase without public debate.

 Riley County raised its mill rate by only 20% between 1997 and 2018, but total property taxes shot up 265% — creating a 245 point “honesty gap.”